Docs

 • mask rates

-• denominator histograms
+• denominator histograms (with provenance-aware coloring for finite/fault/semantic splits)

-• tau_infer sweeps
+• tau_infer and tau_train sweeps

 • 2D/3D mask maps